Skip to main content

 Power BI M-equation Results

-To change the result of the M-equation from a list of dates to a table of dates, navigate to the Transform tab on the ribbon and select Convert and then To Table.
+To change the result of the M-equation from a list of dates to a table of dates, navigate to the Transform tab on the ribbon, select Convert, and then To Table.

 Power BI Creating a Date Table

-After this has been done, you can include other date-related columns just as we did with the DAX equation approach for creating date tables.
-To do this, you have to first change the data type of the date column to Date by selecting the icon on the left side of the column name.
+After this has been done, you can include other date-related columns, just as we did with the DAX equation approach for creating date tables.
+To do this, you must first change the date column's data type to Date by selecting the icon on the left side of the column name.

 Creating Date Column in Power BI